dvida/py-ctypes-multidimensional-arrays/README.md

 # Python Ctypes - Multidimensional arrays
-An example how to convert numpy arrays to ctypes 2D and 3D arrays, parse them to C, and them them back after running a C function.
+An example how to convert numpy arrays to ctypes 2D and 3D arrays, parse them to C, and get them back after running a C function.

 How to run the example: